icopy-site/awesome/docs/awesome/awesome-fastapi.md

 ### Courses

+- [Test-Driven Development with FastAPI and Docker](https://testdriven.io/courses/tdd-fastapi/) - Learn how to build, test, and deploy a text summarization microservice with Python, FastAPI, and Docker.
 - [Modern APIs with FastAPI and Python](https://training.talkpython.fm/courses/getting-started-with-fastapi) - A course designed to get you creating new APIs running in the cloud with FastAPI quickly.
-- [Test-Driven Development with FastAPI and Docker](https://testdriven.io/courses/tdd-fastapi/) - Learn how to build, test, and deploy a text summarization microservice with Python, FastAPI, and Docker.
+- [Full Web Apps with FastAPI Course](https://training.talkpython.fm/courses/full-html-web-applications-with-fastapi) - You'll learn to build full web apps with FastAPI, equivalent to what you can do with Flask or Django.

 ## Hosting